FedeDP/libmodule/README.md

 You may notice though that recv method takes a message_t as parameter.
 This parameter can be used as module's messaging system (with PubSub mechanism too).

-## But.. why?
+## But...why?

 We all know OOP is not a solution to everything and C is still a beautiful and much used language.
-Still, I admit to love code modularity that OOP enforces; moreover, I realized I was using same code/abstraction over and over in my C projects (both side projects and at my job).
+Still, I admit to love code modularity that OOP enforces; moreover, I realized that I was using same code and abstractions over and over in my C projects (both side projects and at my job).
 So I thought that writing a library to achieve those same abstractions in a cleaner and simpler way was the right thing to do.

 ## Build dep and how to build